-Email discussion groups provide a private online meeting space for like-minded people.
+Email discussion groups provide a private electronic meeting space for like-minded people.
 By sending and receiving emails, they can participate in open-ended conversations at their convenience.

 And digitally-savvy people forget how intimidating it can be to make that first post to a new group.
 According to BJ Fogg, it’s better to make things simple instead of trying to motivate people.
-One of the benefits of email discussion groups is that, since almost everyone already uses email, they’re more likely to already know how to use it.
+One of the benefits of email discussion groups is that, since almost everyone uses email, they’re more likely to already know HOW to use it.

 While nothing in the digital world can truly be private, email feels more private than web forums or Facebook groups.
 And privacy is important because any question posted is a public statement of ignorance.

-They’re Easy to Read on a Smart Phone
+5. Easy to Read on a Smartphone

-They’re Already a Habit
+7. Already a Habit

 Other, newer community platforms may seem alluring, but good old-fashioned email hasn’t died and it’s a solid foundation for a solid community.
 Consider switching your community to an email discussion group!